thebkv/bkv/index.md

 No use is made of so-called “Bible codes” or hidden numerology.

 The Bible Key Version project assumes that Scripture is provided by the Holy Spirit, and is true.
-Symoblism and analogy are based purely on Scripture's own definitions.
+The symoblics in BKV are based purely on Scripture's own definitions.

 _"Now all these things happened unto them for exsamples."_